Gico1941/easyScRNA/README.md

 ###  Installation
 1. Download code and extract files (The “easyScRNA-main” folder will be the work folder).
 2. Create your own R script for running the pipeline.
 Working with the “example.R” is recommended (with example commands and parameter settings).
-3. Download all necessary R packages and load them with command:
+3. Download all necessary R packages plus other softwares and load them with command:
     ```
     source('functions/Main_functions.R')
     ```